Vastu Science

 With regard to windows, there are also many indications that promote the unrestricted flow of energy.

 In other words, fine space (ether), as well as material space (earth), contain all other elements.
 According to the understanding of Vastu, they are attracted to different corners of a newly created space.
 The aim of Vastu is that the elements gather in the corners without restriction and cannot leave.
 Therefore, in Vastu, one never places windows or doors in the corners of a building.
-The 5 elements bring certain qualities to these areas of any building.

 Ether is the finest of the five elements and is therefore the source of all others and the source of manifested space.
 We know that the centre is the source of manifested space and it is the logical consequence that ether, as the source of the other elements and the source of manifested space, thus resides in the centre (which is kept strictly clear).